UnlyEd/universal-language-detector/README.md

 > Language detector that works universally (browser + server)
 >
-> On the server, will rely on "cookies > accept-language header"
+> - On the server, will rely on "cookies > accept-language header"
->
-> On the browser, will rely on "cookies > navigator settings"
+> - On the browser, will rely on "cookies > navigator settings"
->
-> Relies on [i18next](https://github.com/i18next/i18next) behind the wheel
 >
 > Meant to be used with a universal framework, such as Next.js